belle2/basf2/framework/doc/development/coding_conventions.rst

   #include <package/dir/otherclass.h>

-Includes should be kept to a minimum: all necessary symbols in the header should be forward declared if possible (to reduce depedencies between the header files), or, if that is not possible, the appropriate header needs to be included.
+Includes should be kept to a minimum: all necessary symbols in the header should be forward declared if possible (to reduce dependencies between the header files), or, if that is not possible, the appropriate header needs to be included.

 You must add the following header to all C++ files::